How To Stop Plastics From Finding Their Way Into The Ocean?

 A Circular Economy For Plastics

-The project is closely linked to relevant strategies and developments in the areas of Circular Economy and Plastic Reduction in the European Union and Germany.
+The project was closely linked to relevant strategies and developments in the areas of Circular Economy and Plastic Reduction in the European Union and Germany.
 Respective strategies and directives include, amongst others, the European Strategy for Plastics in a Circular Economy, the Single-use Plastics Directive as well as the new Circular Economy Action Plan as one of the main blocks of the European Green Deal.

 China